Assessor Manuals, Exemption Administration: RPTL Section 425

 Filing requirements (owner or occupant of property)

-Basic STAR: New applicants may no longer receive the STAR exemption.
+New applicants may no longer receive the STAR exemption.
 New applicants may seek the STAR credit by registering with NYS DTF.
-However, there may be situations in which an existing STAR recipient adds or removes an owners from a home and then reapplies for Basic STAR.
+However, there may be situations in which an existing STAR recipient adds or removes an owner from a home and then reapplies for Basic STAR.

 All owners of the property must jointly apply on or before the local taxable status date.
 If the exemption is granted, the owner need not reapply in subsequent years to keep this exemption, unless the exemption is discontinued or revoked by the assessor.
 Recipient of exemption must notify the assessor if his or her primary residence changes.

-Enhanced STAR: New applicants may no longer receive the STAR exemption.
-New applicants may seek the STAR credit by registering with NYS DTF .
+New applicants may no longer receive the STAR exemption.
+New applicants may seek the STAR credit by registering with NYS DTF.
 The Enhanced STAR exemption is only available to those homeowners who owned the property and received a STAR exemption for the 2015-16 school year.
-STAR exemption recipients who are currently receiving the senior citizen exemption (RPTL §467), automatically qualify for the Enhanced STAR exemption, and need not apply for such as long as he or she is receiving the senior citizens exemption (which requires annual renewal).
-STAR exemption recipients who are 65 years of age or older and who do not qualify for the senior citizen exemption may nevertheless apply for the Enhanced STAR exemption on or before the local taxable status date.

-Any information or documentation submitted by an applicant in connection with applications for or renewal of the Enhanced STAR exemption to verify income is considered confidential, and the assessor, any municipal officer, or municipal employees are prohibited from disclosing any such information, except for any disclosure necessary in the performance of their official duties (including information pertinent to the STAR income verification program).
-Any unauthorized disclosure of such information will be deemed a violation of Section 805‑a of the General Municipal Law.):
+Any information or documentation submitted by an applicant in connection with applications for the Enhanced STAR exemption to verify income is considered confidential, and the assessor, any municipal officer, or municipal employees are prohibited from disclosing any such information, except for any disclosure necessary in the performance of their official duties (including information pertinent to the STAR income verification program).
+Any unauthorized disclosure of such information will be deemed a violation of Section 805‑a of the General Municipal Law.

 Note: In those assessing units in which school district taxes are levied on the assessment roll in the year prior to the levy, the eligible taxpayer may submit an application for the exemption against his or her school taxes on or before the taxable status date of the current year’s assessment roll, subject to adoption of a local law permitting such applications (see Calculation of Exemption).
 Otherwise, the application must be submitted on or before the taxable status date of the prior year’s assessment roll.

-The above forms may be downloaded and printed from this web address: www.tax.ny.gov/forms/orpts/exemption.htm
+The above forms may be downloaded and printed from Property tax forms - Exemptions forms.

 Note: An application for the STAR exemption may be filed with the assessor after the appropriate taxable status date but not later than the last date on which a petition with respect to complaints of assessment may be filed, where failure to file a timely application resulted from: 1) a death of the applicant's spouse, child, parent, brother or sister; or 2) an illness of the applicant or of the applicant's spouse, child, parent, brother or sister, which actually prevents the applicant from filing on a timely basis, as certified by a licensed physician.
 The assessor should approve or deny such an application as if it had been filed on or before taxable status date.

-Note: A homeowner who did not file a renewal application on or before Taxable Status Date may submit a written request to the Commissioner asking to extend the filing deadline and to grant the exemption.
+Note: A homeowner who did not file an application on or before Taxable Status Date may submit Form RP-425-GC, Application for Extension of Enhanced STAR Deadline, to the Commissioner asking to extend the filing deadline and to grant the exemption.
 The homeowner must be able to show good cause for the failure to timely file the renewal application, and must submit the written request to the Commissioner no later than the last day for paying taxes without incurring interest or penalty.
 The request must contain an explanation of why the deadline was missed and a renewal application that reflects the facts and circumstances as they existed on Taxable Status Date.
 After consulting with the Assessor, the Commissioner may grant or deny this request and must mail notice of the determination to the owner and the Assessor.
 If the determination is to grant the exemption, the Assessor is authorized and directed to correct the assessment roll accordingly or to direct another person in control or custody of the assessment roll to do so.
 If the correction is not made before school taxes are levied, the failure to take the exemption into account in the computation of the tax shall be deemed a clerical error for purposes of correction of errors and shall be corrected accordingly.

 Reporting requirements (assessor)

-- The assessor must annually forward to ORPTS information identifying recipients of the Enhanced STAR exemption who have elected to participate in the STAR income verification program.
+- The assessor must annually forward to ORPTS information on new participants in the Income Verification program

-- The assessor must provide a receipt as proof of submission of an application (RP-425 or RP-425-Rnw) to an applicant who requests such a receipt.
+- The assessor must provide a receipt as proof of submission of an application to an applicant who requests such a receipt.
 If the request is not made in person, the applicant must provide the assessor with a self-addressed postpaid envelope in which to mail the receipt.

 - In the case of a cooperative apartment cooperative organized as a limited-profit (Mitchell-Lama) corporation, the assessor must provide a breakdown of STAR savings by unit to the manager of the corporation so that such savings are properly credited and allocated to eligible recipients.